ethereum/go-ethereum/docs/getting-started/index.md

 INFO [02-10|13:59:06.998] HTTP server started                      endpoint=127.0.0.1:8545 prefix= cors= vhosts=localhost
 ```

 By default, Geth uses snap-sync which download blocks sequentially from a relatively recent block, not the genesis block.
 It saves the data in files in `/go-ethereum/geth-tutorial/geth/chaindata/`.
-One the sequence of headers has been verified, Geth downloads the block bodies and state data before starting the "state healing" phase to update the state for newly arriving data.
+Once the sequence of headers has been verified, Geth downloads the block bodies and state data before starting the "state healing" phase to update the state for newly arriving data.
 This is confirmed by the logs printed to the terminal.
 There should be a rapidly-growing sequence of logs in the terminal with the following syntax:

 ```terminal
 INFO [04-29][15:54:09.238] Looking for peers             peercount=2 tried=0 static=0